Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 1.md

 ## 1.5.2 Utility software
 ![OCR GCSE J277 Computer Science Specification, containing section 1.5.1 Operating Systems](https://cheatsheet-assets.ibaguette.com/gcse/compsci/1.5.2_Utility_software.png)

-Utility software helps maintain the system.
-It includes programs involving encryption software, defragmentation and data compression tools.
+Utility software is an additional type of software designed to maintain the system.
+It includes programs such as encryption software, defragmentation utilities and data compression tools.
 Computers often come with this software built in (even as part of the OS now) to keep the device running smoothly.

 ### Encryption software

 Encryption software is used to scramble the contents of files to everyone but authorised users who have the decryption/private key.
 It can encrypt individual files or even the entire disk!
-This is useful for government organisations or banks which have private and sensitive data stored.
-If someone steals a disk, what can they do with the data if they can't read it?
+This is useful, even required, for government organisations or banks which have private and sensitive data stored.
+If someone steals a computer, what can they do with the data if they can't read it?

 ### Defragmentation software